Reconstruction on Trees and Low-Degree Polynomials: Introduction

 We now state our results in this model.
 Just as in the known tree case, there is a relatively simple algorithm which achieves nearly optimal performance in this setting when $\lambda_2(M) = 0$ and $d$ is a large constant, and furthermore this algorithm can straightforwardly be implemented in the SQ model described above.
-Establishing this requires proving a new result in tree reconstruction, since (for example) the setting $\lambda_2(M) = 0$ which we care about rules out the use of Steel's evolutionary distance (see e.g. \cite{steel2016phylogeny,moitra2018algorithmic}) commonly used in reconstruction algorithms in phylogeny, as Steel's distance is only well-defined for nonsingular phylogenies, and some kinds of tree models with singular matrices are actually computationally hard to learn \cite{mossel2005learning}. \begin{theorem}[Theorem~\ref{thm:sq-tree} below] Suppose $M$ is a the transition matrix of a Markov chain with pairwise distinct rows, i.e. for all $i,j \in [q]$ the rows $M_i$ and $M_j$ are distinct vectors.
-There exists $d \ge 1$ and $\epsilon > 0$ the following result holds true for the complete $d$-ary tree with any depth $\ell \ge 1$.
-For any $\delta > 0$, there exist a polynomial time algorithm with sample complexity $m = poly_M(\log N,\log(1/\delta))$ from the $\epsilon$-noisy repeated broadcast model (Definition~\ref{defn:repeated-broadcasting}) which with probability at least $1 - \delta$: \begin{enumerate} \item outputs the true tree $T$ (equivalently, the true permutation $\tau$) \item outputs $\hat{Y}$ such that $\hat{Y} = Y^*$. \end{enumerate} Also, this algorithm can be implemented in the Statistical Query (SQ) model using a $VSTAT(m)$ oracle with $m = poly_M(\log(N/\delta))$ and polynomial number of queries. \end{theorem} Just as above, we show that the only polynomials which achieve any correlation at all with $Y^*$ have to be at least degree $N^c$: \begin{theorem}[Theorem~\ref{thm:low-degree-failure2} below] Let $M$ be the transition matrix of a Markov chain on $[q]$ and suppose that $1 \le k \le q$ is such that $M^k$ is a rank-one matrix.
-If $c \in [q]$ is arbitrary and $f$ is a polynomial with Efron-Stein degree strictly less than $2^{\lfloor \ell/(k - 1) \rfloor}$, then
+Establishing this requires proving a new result in tree reconstruction, since (for example) the setting $\lambda_2(M) = 0$ which we care about rules out the use of Steel's evolutionary distance (see e.g. \cite{steel2016phylogeny,moitra2018algorithmic}) commonly used in reconstruction algorithms in phylogeny, as Steel's distance is only well-defined for nonsingular phylogenies, and some kinds of tree models with singular matrices are actually computationally hard to learn \cite{mossel2005learning}. \begin{theorem}[Theorem~\ref{thm:sq-tree} below] Suppose $M$ is a the transition matrix of a Markov chain with pairwise distinct rows, i.e. for all $i,j \in [q]$ the rows $M_i$ and $M_j$ are distinct vectors, and suppose $\lambda_2(M) = 0$.
+There exists $d \ge 1$ and $\epsilon > 0$ so that the following result holds true for the complete $d$-ary tree with any depth $\ell \ge 1$.
+For any $\delta > 0$, there exist a polynomial time algorithm with sample complexity $m = poly_M(\log N,\log(1/\delta))$ from the $\epsilon$-noisy repeated broadcast model (Definition~\ref{defn:repeated-broadcasting}) which with probability at least $1 - \delta$: 1) outputs the true tree $T$ (equivalently, the true permutation $\tau$), 2) outputs $\hat{Y}$ such that $\hat{Y} = Y^*$.
+Also, this algorithm can be implemented using a $VSTAT(m)$ oracle with $m = poly_M(\log(N/\delta))$ and polynomially many queries. \end{theorem} Just as above, we show that the only polynomials which achieve any correlation at all with $Y^*$ have to be at least degree $N^c$: \begin{theorem}[Theorem~\ref{thm:low-degree-failure2} below] Let $M$ be the transition matrix of a Markov chain on $[q]$ and suppose that $1 \le k \le q$ is such that $M^k$ is a rank-one matrix.
+If $c \in [q]$ is arbitrary and $f$ is a polynomial with Efron-Stein degree strictly less than $2^{\lfloor \ell/(k - 1) \rfloor}$, then $\E_R[f(\mathbb{X})(\bone(Y^* = c) - 1/q)] = 0$ where $R$ is as defined in Definition~\ref{defn:repeated-broadcasting}. \end{theorem}